Bangai-O: Development

 The idea for Bangai-O came from Treasure employee Mitsuru Yaida (commonly known by the pseudonym "Yaiman").
 He remembered playing an older shooting game that amazed him with the sheer number of bullets that could be rendered on the screen at once.
 Even though Yaiman and other staff behind the game have not identified the game, industry analysts agree that the game is almost certainly Hover Attack (1984) for Japanese computers.
 Yaiman began thinking about the programming challenges involved in detecting when the bullets collide with other objects, and started work on a prototype.
 He later received permission from company president Masato Maegawa to pull in other staff and work towards producing a full game.
 Yaiman served as the main programmer and "General Manager".
 About ten people worked on Bangai-O.

 Treasure developed the game with a focus on creating addictive and fast gameplay, with less focus on graphics.
 They opted for large and fast 2D graphical effects and anime artwork to preserve their style.
 One of the artists on the team, Koichi Kimura, had just finished working on Guardian Heroes (1996), another 2D game.
 With more powerful development hardware available, he wanted to challenge himself the possibilities and limits of 2D graphics.
-The story is based on typical Japanese Yakuza revenge plays.
+The story is based on typical Japanese yakuza revenge plays.

 Release

 Treasure announced Bangai-O for the Nintendo 64 in June 1999.
 It was released on September 3 the same year.
-Because of the game's niche appeal, the publisher Entertainment Software Publishing (ESP) only shipped 10,000 copies.
+Because of the game's niche appeal, the publisher Entertainment Software Publishing (ESP) only shipped 10,000 units.